Know How To Deal With a Fire Before One Starts

 If the flames aren't out or the extinguisher is empty, leave the area.
 If the visible flames have been extinguished, back away from the fire damage.
 If your extinguisher isn't empty, you can remain in the area to ensure the flames don't start again.

 Knowing how to use a fire extinguisher is key to remaining calm during a fire emergency.
-Any safe attempt to contain the flames can help firefighters in Bent Tree, TX, minimize the damage once they get to the scene.
+Any safe attempt to contain the flames can help firefighters in Far North Dallas, TX, minimize the damage once they get to the scene.
 Remember, after the fire has been put out, you'll want to call a fire restoration company to rid your home of smoke and debris.